 The key thing to remember about using this technique is that the more time that you can spend on a certain topic, the more practical the content will be for your audience.
 For instance, a 2-day public speaking class is very practical with solid content and results for the audience.
 However, a 10-minute version of the same outline will be very broad.
 This makes perfect sense, but you’d be surprised at how often people disregard this bit of wisdom.

 For the last year, one of our instructors has been working with a big pharmaceutical company trying to design a very custom workshop for their group.
-After months of going back and forth about what content to cover in the class, she had a conference call a couple of weeks ago to present the proposed outline to the decision makers.
-These leaders were adamant that the class take place over a day and a half because it is difficult to pull all of the participants out of the field for longer sessions.
-As the consulting session continued, though, each of the decision makers began to express reservations because a specific piece of content that he or she wanted to cover had been eliminated from the final outline.
+After months of going back and forth about what content to cover in the class, she had a conference call a couple of weeks ago to present the proposed outline to the decision-makers.
+These leaders were adamant that the class takes place over a day and a half because it is difficult to pull all of the participants out of the field for longer sessions.
+As the consulting session continued, though, each of the decision-makers began to express reservations because a specific piece of content that he or she wanted to cover had been eliminated from the final outline.
 So, the instructor had to explain that by limiting the time allotted for the workshop to just a day and a half, the amount of content covered had to be limited as well.
-We could easily cover a bunch more content, but as we added more items, the practical ability to use the content in the "real world" would diminish.
+We could easily cover a bunch more content, but as we added more items, the practical ability to use the content in the “real world” would diminish.
 Our suggestion to the group was to add the additional pieces of content into a future session and build on the skills developed in the current program.

 This way of designing a workshop or seminars works much better than what most people do.
 Most people will say, “Well, I have two days fill with content, and it takes me about five to 10 minutes to cover each slide, so I need at least 42 slides per day.”
 Then they start making visual aids.
 If you start with your theme, create an outline, and then terrace the outline to fit your time frame, your audience will be more able to use your content in a practical way.